Allergy: Skin

+As a part of the allergy response, the body has developed a secondary response which in some individuals causes a more widespread and sustained edematous response.
+This usually occurs about 8 hours after the allergen originally comes in contact with the skin.
+When an allergen is ingested, a dispersed form of wheal-and-flare reaction, known as urticaria or hives will appear when the allergen enters the bloodstream and eventually reaches the skin.
+The way the skin reacts to different allergens gives allergists the upper hand and allows them to test for allergies by injecting a very small amount of an allergen into the skin.
+Even though these injections are very small and local, they still pose the risk of causing systematic anaphylaxis.

 Cause

 Risk factors for allergies can be placed in two broad categories, namely host and environmental factors.
 Host factors include heredity, sex, race, and age, with heredity being by far the most significant.
-However, there have been recent increases in the incidence of allergic disorders that cannot be explained by genetic factors alone.
+However, there has been a recent increase in the incidence of allergic disorders that cannot be explained by genetic factors alone.
 Four major environmental candidates are alterations in exposure to infectious diseases during early childhood, environmental pollution, allergen levels, and dietary changes.

 Dust mites

 Dust mite allergy, also known as house dust allergy, is a sensitization and allergic reaction to the droppings of house dust mites.
 The allergy is common and can trigger allergic reactions such as asthma, eczema, or itching.
-It is the manifestation of a parasitosis.
 The mite's gut contains potent digestive enzymes (notably peptidase 1) that persist in their feces and are major inducers of allergic reactions such as wheezing.
 The mite's exoskeleton can also contribute to allergic reactions.
 Unlike scabies mites or skin follicle mites, house dust mites do not burrow under the skin and are not parasitic.